Central Ohio Matters

 This podcast delves into significant themes including government policies, healthcare challenges, economic development, and local innovations.
 Episodes feature conversations on pressing topics such as the housing crisis, food security issues, and the future of agriculture in Ohio, highlighting unique challenges and solutions tailored for local communities.

 Central Ohio Matters is a podcast where hosts Michelle Gatchell and Ryan Rivers discuss the issues shaping Central Ohio’s future.
 Each episode features in-depth conversations with local leaders, visionaries, and changemakers driving progress in Central Ohio.
-These conversations offer insights into our communities’ challenges and the solutions being crafted to move them forward.
+These conversations provide insights into the challenges facing our communities and the solutions being developed to move them forward.

 Central Ohio Matters covers government policies, healthcare challenges, housing and business developments, transportation solutions, education, and innovation.
 It is your guide to understanding and engaging with the pulse of Central Ohio.

-Find it also on your favorite podcast streaming sites.
+Also, find it on your favorite podcast streaming sites.

 Disclaimer